SriVarshaRayabandi/ShoppingSystem/README.md

 - Maven (for dependency management)
 - IntelliJ IDEA or any preferred IDE with Maven support

-2. *Install Dependencies*

-The project uses Maven for dependency management.
-Once imported into IntelliJ IDEA, dependencies should be automatically resolved.
-If not, you can manually trigger the dependencies fetch by opening the Maven tab on the right side of the IDE and clicking the refresh button.

 ## Running the Application

 - *IntelliJ IDEA (Which I have used)*

-- Navigate to the MainClass in the gui package.
+- Navigate to the MainClass in the gui package (Path : FinalProject > src > gui)
 - Right-click on MainClass.java and select Run 'MainClass.main()'.
 - The GUI of the shopping system will launch.